 So, if you follow my strategy, your rubik’s cube will change…

 Ok, ok, I know it doesn’t look impressive.
 Nobody’s going to say ‘Wow’ (nor even ‘Bow-wow’) at these before and after pics.
 But it is progress – if you look carefully.
 In the top picture, the two corners with dark blue stickers are nowhere near the blue face.
 In the bottom picture, these two blue-faced cubelets are much closer to home, at the back left of the cube.
 Similarly for all the others.
 Making them face the right way is done in the next step, not this one.

 Solve the first two layers first!

 The instructions on this page show how to get part of the top layer fixed up, and not mess up the first two layers.
-If you haven't solved the first layer yet, you should start here.
+If you haven’t solved the first layer yet, you should start here.
 Or does the word layer make sense to you in this context?
-If you thought I meant an expert with bricks, please don't hesitate to read what I do mean before moving on.
+If you thought I meant a very thin horizontal slice of cake, please don’t hesitate to read what I do mean before moving on.

 One Special Move!

 Remember from solving the middle layer, a move is a special sequence of twists that helps immensely in solving the cube.
 Knowing good moves helps greatly in solving a rubik’s cube.
 When you’ve finished a move, the cube will have changed only a little bit.
 This means that you can focus on that little bit, and trust that the rest of the cube will be okay.